atrn/dcc/README.md

 the same directory as the object file being created.
 The `DCCDEPS` environment variable can be set to use a name other than `.dcc.d` for this directory.

-### Rules

-`dcc` compiles a source file if one or more of the following is true,

-- the object file does not exist
-- the source file is newer than the object file
-- compiler options have changed (see below)
-- there is no dependency file for the object file
-- a dependent file is newer than the object file
-- the --force command-line option was supplied

-Otherwise the source  file does  not require _re-compilation_.

-## Differences to cc

-Although `dcc` is similar in usage to cc(1) et al, enough so to permit it to be used directly in their place, it does have a number of behavioral differences.

-### object files without `-c`

-`dcc` behaves differently to `cc` in the abscence of the `-c` option.

-Normally, without `-c` `cc` will compile the source files, generating object files, run the linker to create an executable from those object files and then *remove* the object files.

-`dcc` does not remove the object files as they are required to implement re-compilation.

-### concurrent compilation

-When passed more than one source file `dcc` compiles more than one file at a time.

-### options files

-`dcc` can read compiler and linker options and libraries from files.

 ## Options files